 Rodney Petersen is the director of NICE at NIST in the U.S. Department of Commerce.
 He previously served as the Managing Director of the EDUCAUSE Washington Office and a Senior Government Relations Officer.
 He founded and directed the EDUCAUSE Cybersecurity Initiative and was the lead staff liaison for the Higher Education Information Security Council.
 Prior to joining EDUCAUSE, he worked at two different times for the University of Maryland - first as Campus Compliance Officer in the Office of the President and later as the Director of IT Policy and Planning in the Office of the Vice President and Chief Information Officer.
 Read more.

-Deputy Director and Lead for Industry Engagement, National Initiative for Cybersecurity Education (NICE)
+Deputy Director, Manager of Stakeholder Engagement, and Lead for Industry Engagement, National Initiative for Cybersecurity Education (NICE)